 A total of 1,687,500 shares were originally reserved and available for issuance under the 2012 Equity Incentive Plan.
-As of September 30, 2021,192,689 shares are available for grant.
+On June 8, 2022, the 2012 Equity Incentive Plan was amended to increase the number of shares issuable under the plan by 1,050,000, to a total of 2,737,500.
+As of September 30, 2023, 1,122,400 shares are available for grant.
 The equity interests may be issued in the form of shares of the Company's Class A common stock and Class B units of SLP.
 (All references to units or interests of SLP refer to Class B units of SLP and accompanying shares of Class B common stock of Silvercrest).

 The purposes of the 2012 Equity Incentive Plan are to (i) align the long-term financial interests of our employees, directors, consultants and advisers with those of our stockholders; (ii) attract and retain those individuals by providing compensation opportunities that are consistent with our compensation philosophy; and (iii) provide incentives to those individuals who contribute significantly to our long-term performance and growth.
-To accomplish these purposes, the 2012 Equity Incentive Plan provides for the grant of stock options, stock appreciation rights, or SARs, restricted stock awards, restricted stock units, performance-based stock awards and other stock-based awards (collectively, stock awards) based on our Class A common stock.
+To accomplish these purposes, the 2012 Equity Incentive Plan provides for the grant of units of SLP.
+The 2012 Equity Incentive Plan also provides for the grant of stock options, stock appreciation rights, or SARs, restricted stock awards, restricted stock units, performance-based stock awards and other stock-based awards (collectively, stock awards) based on our Class A common stock.
 Awards may be granted to employees, including officers, members, limited partners or partners who are engaged in the business of one or more of our subsidiaries, as well as non-employee directors and consultants.

 The Compensation Committee may impose vesting conditions and awards may be forfeited if the vesting conditions are not met.
 During the period that any vesting restrictions apply, unless otherwise determined by the Compensation Committee, the recipient of awards that vest in the form of units of SLP will be eligible to participate in distributions of income from SLP.
-In addition, before the vesting conditions have been satisfied, the transferability of such units is generally prohibited and such units will not be eligible to be exchanged for cash or shares of our Class A common stock.
+In addition, before the vesting conditions have been satisfied, the transferability of such units is generally prohibited, and such units will not be eligible to be exchanged for cash or shares of our Class A common stock.